 Development of the project under The Proposal and Alternatives A or B would establish and develop the Antelope Point portion of the Lake Powell Navajo Tribal Park, and respond to the evident recreational demand on the Reservation.

 The project would not directly affect Salt River Project's water intake facility, except that the road would become a shared access route.
 A mutually satisfactory road maintenance agreement may have to be devised between the Tribe and Salt River Project.
-The attraction of greater numbers of people to Antelope Point could lead to increased trespassing at the intake facility by the curious.
-Additional security may be needed.
+The attraction of greater numbers of people to Antelope Point could lead to increased trespassing at the intake facility by curious by-passers.
+Additional security may be needed at the intake facility itself and there will be a need to address additional safety concerns with the Navajo Generating Facilities 50,000 KV line that extends from the intake facility to the power plant.

 Development of the project would result in an improved access road to the permanent homesite.
 The resident has requested the extension of utility services, from any systems built for development, to his home.
-Successful development of the project would require moving the temporary trailer residences at the junction of Highway 98 with Antelope Point road, to provide for an entrance station or information facility, as well as an attractive entry for visitors to the developed resort.
+Successful development of the project would require moving the temporary trailer residences at the junction of State Route 98 with Antelope Point Road, to provide for an entrance station or information facility, as well as an attractive entry for visitors to the developed resort.
 The displaced residents would experience the inconvenience of moving to a new location.
 They would probably have to drive further to work, since most of these people work at the adjacent power plant.
 If a permanent trailer park were to be established at a new location these people may benefit from the change.

 Livestock that drift into the Antelope Point area would be displaced by the development.
 However, the amount of forage lost would be less than that needed by one cow yearly (U.S. Bureau of Indian Affairs, Appendix B.), and the economic impact would be insignificant.
 Access to some of the more easily reached shoreline watering areas would no longer be available if the project is developed.
 The remaining shoreline outside the development zone should be reviewed to make certain continued access to water would be available or, alternatively, a stock tank could be provided in an area of good forage to the east.
 The development area and access road should be fenced to exclude livestock.
-Fencing of the road--both sides--would protect animals from access collision with vehicles.
+Fencing of the access road--both sides--would protect animals from collision with vehicles.